-Make sure the seacock valves are open and the Raw Water switch in the helm switch panel is on.
-Run the pressure pump by turning on the raw water washdown hose nozzle until all of the air is purged from the system, then turn the nozzle off.
-Turn on the Baitwell 1 switch and run the aft baitwell pump until all air is purged from the system.
+Make sure the seacock valve is open and the raw water washdown hose is connected.
+Turn the Raw Water switch in the helm switch panel on and run the pressure pump by activating the raw water washdown hose nozzle until all of the air is purged from the system, then turn the nozzle off.
+Turn on the Baitwell 1 switch and run the baitwell pump until all air is purged from the system.
 Then turn the pump off.

-If the boat is equipped with the optional leaning post baitwell, turn on the Baitwell 2 switch and operate the pump until all air is purged from the system.
-Then turn the pump off.
-The intake fittings for the baitwell seawater pumps are equipped with a scoop and seacock valve.
+The intake fitting for the baitwell seawater pumps are equipped with a scoop and seacock valve.
 If the pump runs but will not prime, make sure the valve is open.
 If the pump still won't prime, it may be air locked.
 Make sure the valve is open and run the boat at or above 15 M.P.H.
 The water pressure from the scoop will force the trapped air through the pump and allow it to prime.
 If this procedure doesn't work, contact your dealer or Scout customer service for assistance.